+Task Progress as of May 2022 Team Sousei (Creation) company-wide transformation project 1) Formulation of Robust Policies [Timeline] Step1 : Identify key issues and underlying causes (Oct - Dec 2021).
+Step2 : Work out how to address them (Dec 2021 - Feb 2022).
+Step3 : In March 2022, the Robust Policies were created (released on April 8, 2022).
 [Outline] • The Robust Policies set out six objectives with the aim of taking Mitsubishi Electric "from minus to zero, and from zero to an even better tomorrow."
-Measures to improve the company's outmoded culture: 1 promote positive, interactive communication 2 prioritize productivity 3 share information transparently. ◎Measures to build a new culture: 4 facilitate self-initiative among individuals and units through clarification and delegation, 5 collaborate across divisions to maximize Group strength, and 6 increase opportunities to learn from each other and grow spontaneously. • The plan sets out the slogan: "Changes for the better start with 'ME' and the Mitsubishi Electric Group, so let's do what we can, step by step, as individuals and as collective members of the Mitsubishi Electric Group!"
+(See page 25) • The plan sets out the slogan: "Changes for the better start with 'ME' and the Mitsubishi Electric Group, so let's do what we can, step by step, as individuals and as collective members of the Mitsubishi Electric Group!"
 2) Progress and future plans • In addition to the company-wide transformation project established in October 2021, departmental transformation projects will be set up in each business division to help the company achieve the Robust Policies and also look at issues specific to each organizational unit (a total of 148 people are engaged in reform projects across the business divisions). • The Robust Policies are being widely explained and discussed, from the level of executives through to employees at each of the company's sites (a total of 59 sessions held as of May 2022).

-2 Renewal of the personnel 1) Measures to improve the outmoded culture system -Creating a culture that enables open communication- 1 Change in behavior of senior management aimed at creating an open culture (a) Executive officer coaching aimed at effecting behavioral change from the top • Coaching is being carried out for all Executive Officers since November 2021.
-Coaching also slated for Executive Officers and Executive Officers (Associate) newly appointed in FY2023.
+Measures to reform the negative corporate culture